Select ASHST Page

 AHST delivers a comprehensive, patient-focused care model with proven clinical outcomes for high acuity patients in a family-friendly atmosphere.
 The facility has developed clinical expertise in Pulmonary/Ventilator Management, Multi-System failures, Complications from Surgery, Patients who have experienced a Traumatic Injuries, Infectious Disease and Wound Treatment.
 Our goal is to help you achieve your desired quality of life.
 We are inspired by the life you want to live and promise to provide compassionate care throughout your recovery process.

 The purpose of this website is to give you as much information as possible about our hospital and the types of patients we serve.
-As you navigate through the different pages, you will learn about the many programs and services that Acuity offers to the medically complex patient.
+As you navigate through the different pages, you will learn about the many programs and services that Acuity Hospital of South Texas offers to the medically complex patient.

-The photographs on our website are but a few of the many employees at Acuity.
+The photographs on our website are but a few of the many employees at Acuity Hospital of South Texas.
 They truly are the spirit of our hospital.
 They bring to life our mission, vision, and values.
 If, after browsing our website, you have questions please contact us.
 We would be delighted to answer your questions and / or arrange for you to tour our hospital.
 AHST was voted one of the Top Work Places in 2014 – and recognized as #1 in Training.

 The hospital is easily accessed and has free parking.